Academic Requirements and Regulations

 Course Load

-A normal course load for graduate students is nine to twelve semester hours in the Fall and Spring semesters, and four to six semester hours in each of the summer terms.
-Any student seeking registration beyond this limit must request a course overload approval in the Graduate College office.
+A normal course load for graduate students is nine to twelve semester hours in the Fall and Spring semesters, and three to six semester hours in each of the summer terms.
+Any student seeking registration beyond this limit must request approval for a course overload from the academic dean of their college.
+Certain programs, particularly in the health professions, routinely schedule students for more than a regular load, with the approval of the academic dean of their college.

 Course Numbering

-Graduate courses numbered 500-599 may be similar to certain undergraduate 400-499 series courses and may meet jointly.
-A Marshall University course taken at the 500 level will not meet degree requirements if it was already taken at the 400 level.
-Courses numbered 600-699 and 700-899 are open only to graduate students.
+Graduate courses numbered 599-699 may be similar to certain undergraduate 300-499 series courses and may meet jointly.
+A Marshall University course taken at the graduate level will not meet degree requirements if it was already taken at the undergraduate level.
+Courses numbered 700-899 are open only to graduate students.
 Exceptions to this policy sometimes are granted to seniors with excellent academic records.
 See Undergraduate Enrollment in Graduate Courses.

 Credit Hour